cosmicjs/gatsby-localization-app-starter/docs/article.md

 }
 ```

-For the above, ensure that the `bucketSlug` values correlates with your own Cosmic JS Bucket, and that the `apiAccess.read_key` is present if you've configured your bucket to require it.
+For the above, ensure that the `bucketSlug` values correlates with your own Cosmic JS Bucket, and that the `apiAccess.read_key` is present if you've configured your ucket to require it.
 Also make sure you have `blog post` and `pages` Nodes within your Bucket, otherwise the `gatsby-source-cosmicjs` will not have the correct Gatsby GraphQL queries (preventing you from running the demo)

 ## Running the demo